 - If you’re not ready for a decent walk, then don’t pick this beach!
-San Clemente State Beach (where Califia dead ends into the beach) is a better pick.
+San Clemente State Beach (where Calafia dead ends into the beach) is a better pick.

 - You are NOT allowed to cross OVER the railroad track — there’s plenty of room to cross under the trestle (bridge).

-- You may need to pay for parking and I can see it being busy during high surf and the summer.
+- You may need to pay for parking and I can see it being busy during high surf, surf competitions, and the summer months.

 - Bring sand toys.
 NO playground – except for the big sandbox called a beach.

-- Water and snacks are a good idea for those kiddlings that need it.
+- Water and snacks are a good idea for those children that need it.